A Craft Show Sales Strategy that Turns Shoppers into Buyers

 Now I was starting to contemplate trying a bathing suit on and imagining wearing it on my next vacation.

 We all have slightly different tastes.
-You never want to try and appeal to everyone’s tastes but you can take a few preferences and offer options for them.
+You never want to try to appeal to everyone’s tastes, but you can take a few preferences and offer options for them.

 Start with one product and think about what the common preferences might be within your niche market.
 For example:

-- A jewelry maker could offer a pendant necklace in silver and gold and maybe even with a small pendant and large pendant.
+• A jewelry maker could offer a pendant necklace in silver and gold, and maybe even with a small pendant and a large pendant.

-- Someone who makes scarves may offer the same color and knit in a regular style of scarf, infinity style and cowl style.
+• Someone who makes scarves may offer the same color and knit in a regular style of scarf, an infinity style and a cowl style.

 FACTOR #2 – DON’T HESITATE

-As I was staring up at the bathing suit bottoms and admiring them, I was also talking myself out of trying the bathing suit on.
+As I was staring up at the bathing suit bottoms and admiring them, I was also talking myself out of trying on the bathing suit.

 The sales associate was right next to me, steaming items, and my actions were clearly showing I was interested in the bathing suit.
 But she didn’t ask if I wanted to try it on or if she could get a size down for me.